PKN-AUTDE/excal/README.md

 ```

 There are two ways to provide Plugins.
-The preferred one is to Create as a standalone python Package, an example will be linked here soon.
+The preferred one is to Create as a standalone python Package.
+[See this example](https://github.com/PKN-AUTDE/excal-example-plugin)
 The other way is to put the Plugin in the plugins folder and register it in the plugins.json file.

 ```